MariosGkMeng/Simulation-Dashboard-Organizer.github.io/Matlab_example/READ_ME.md

 Open the "Sim_Dashboard.xlsm", which is the developed tool.
 From there you can change system parameters, run simulations, store results, compare results etc (refer to "READ_ME" in the main folder)

 You will have to add the parameters in the excel tool from scratch.
-You can use thw following as a starting point.
+You can use the following as a starting point (order does not matter).

 c0 = 0.1335;
 c1 = 2;